Évian-les-Bains: Birth of an elite spa town

-The springs of Evian were still rather unknown at the time of the French Revolution.
-But the First Empire's interest for spa towns inspired a scientist to analyse the Evian springs in 1807 and 1808.

 A lakeside port and a new road (RN5) connecting the town to Milan and Paris were constructed in 1809.
-In 1823, Genevan entrepreneur M. Fauconnet launched the Évian mineral water company (Société des Eaux Minérales d'Évian) and purchased the city's two main springs (the better-known being the Cachat spring named after the family that sold it) in March 1827.
+In 1823, Genevan entrepreneur M. Fauconnet launched the Évian mineral water company (Société des Eaux Minérales d'Évian) and in March 1827 purchased the city's two main springs, the better-known being the Cachat spring named after the family that sold it.
 M. Fauconnet's company eventually went bankrupt, and the springs were bought by the Hôtel des Bains.

+In the 1818 novel Frankenstein; or, The Modern Prometheus, by Mary Shelley, Victor Frankenstein spends the first night of his honeymoon in Évian, but cannot prevent his monster from strangling his young wife Elizabeth.
+Mary Shelley travelled through Évian in 1817 with her partner, the famous English poet Percy Bysshe Shelley.
+In a letter, the impression the town leaves on him is rather bad: "The appearance of the inhabitants of Evian is more wretched, diseased and poor, than I ever recollect to have seen."

-In the following years, many hotels (Hôtel des quatre saisons, Hôtel de France, Hôtel des Alpes) were built, helping the town's popularity as a holiday resort.
+In the following years, many hotels (Hôtel des Quatre saisons, Hôtel de France, Hôtel des Alpes) were built, helping the town's popularity as a holiday resort.